 Cooperative Education (Co-ops) are full-time, paid experiential opportunities lasting an average of three to six months over the course of a semester and may include part/all of the summer, too.
 In some fields (e.g., engineering), the student may alternate between full-time on-campus study and periods of full-time work.
 Although working full-time and not earning credit, students may keep their full-time UT student status by being classified by the Registrar’s Office as “Co-op in Field” (noted on transcript).
-To be classified as such, students must contact the Center for Career Development & Academic Transitions to complete necessary paperwork*.
+To be classified as such, students must contact the Center for Career Development & Academic Exploration to complete necessary paperwork*.
 The Registrar’s Office requires students be advised before beginning their co-op, be in good standing with UT, and have no outstanding fees/fines.
 Students do not typically earn academic credit for co-ops and, therefore, are not charged university tuition.

-*Some academic departments and colleges manage their own co-op process.
+**Some academic departments and colleges manage their own co-op process.
 Engineering students should reach out to the Tickle College of Engineering’s Office of Engineering Professional Practice.
 Supply Chain Management majors should reach out to the SCM internship coordinator at firstname.lastname@example.org .

 - Finding Opportunities